grafana/agent/docs/sources/operation-guide/_index.md

 * Beta: we are working on maturing a specific feature.
 Beta features may be subject to some breaking changes.
-Beta features may be replaced by equivalent functionality which covers that same use case.
+Beta features may be replaced by equivalent functionality that covers that same use case.
 Beta features can be used without feature flags.
 Unless replaced by equivalent functionality, beta features will eventually graduate to stable.